jweissman/orsino/docs/mm.md

 - **Water Affinity** (Resistant to cold damage.)<br/>50% resistance to Cold, 100% vulnerability to Fire, 100% vulnerability to Lightning, Immunity to Will<br/>

 ###  Jewel Sprite
-_Guardian Elemental from the plane of jewel, 612 years old.
-They are of slim build with no hair, dark eyes and an unreadable disposition._
+_Wandering Elemental from the plane of jewel, 420 years old.
+They are of towering build with spiky hair, dark eyes and an unreadable disposition._

 |   |   |   |   |   |   |
 |---|---|---|---|---|---|